Welcome to the Kappa Zoo

 2.3 Todo

-This is an ongoing project.
 A future chapter will be devoted to the connection between these rater statistics and causality measures, which is how this project actually started (Eubanks, 2014).
-The larger issue is to understand the strengths and weaknesses of MCMC estimation for the hierarchical models, e.g. how pooling should work.
-When all that’s done, I’ll start working through the collection of data samples I’ve gathered over the years to create a catalog of cases.
+The larger issue is to understand the strengths and weaknesses of MCMC estimation for the multi-parameter models, e.g. how pooling should work.
+As I go along, I’ll work through the collection of data samples I’ve gathered over the years to create a catalog of cases.
 If you’d like to contribute to any of this, email me.